7Block Labs

 1. Cosmos IBC Protocol

-• Use Case: Asset transfers, decentralized exchanges, and tokenized assets across multiple zones.
+• Use Case: Imagine transferring assets, trading on decentralized exchanges, and tokenized assets moving smoothly across different zones.

 2. LayerZero

-• Architecture: Ultra-light nodes with a single relayer, combining Oracle and Relayer functions.
+• Architecture: We’ve got ultra-lightweight nodes that rely on a single relayer, combining the roles of Oracle and Relayer into one seamless function.

-• Use Case: Cross-chain NFTs, gaming assets, and DeFi primitives.
+• Use Case: This is ideal for cross-chain NFTs, gaming assets, and as foundational elements for DeFi projects.

 3. Polkadot XCMP & Parachains